 Divorcing couples are usually most concerned with the date their divorce will become final, but there are a number of reasons why the "date of separation" (when one spouse decides the marriage is officially over) is actually more important.
 Courts in many states use the date of separation as an important factor in deciding issues related to property division, child support, alimony and adultery.

-Sometimes, however, spouses don't immediately move out when they intend to end the relationship, for financial or other reasons.
-In these cases, judges will look to other factors to determine the date of separation.
-For example, a spouse could prove a date of separation by moving into a separate room in the house or by filing for divorce.
+When spouses don't immediate move out even though they plan to end the relationship, judges may look at other circumstances to determine the date of separation, such as when a spouse moved into a separate room in the house or filed for divorce.

-There may also be cases when one spouse moves out of the marital residence but doesn't intend to divorce the other spouse.
-In these cases, the court will look for other evidence of when the couple intended to split, such as the date a spouse hires an attorney, communicates to the other spouse an intent to divorce, or actually files for divorce.
+Similarly, when one spouse moves out but hasn't decided to get divorced, the judge will look for other evidence of when the couple actually intended to split, such as the date a spouse hires an attorney, communicates to the other spouse an intent to divorce, or actually files for divorce.